 The same person cannot be nominated as the certified food handler for more than one food facility – except for the requirements set forth with regard to “contiguous properties”.

 Facilities have six months to fulfill the food handler law.

 The facility has three months to be in compliance with the rules.
 This pertains to temporary facilities as well.

-- Heating or serving precooked foods
+- Heating or serving pre-cooked foods

-- Prepping or serving nonalcoholic or alcoholic beverages that are not potentially hazardous beverages or ice.
+- Preparing or serving beverages or ice.

 - Providing prepackaged food in its original package.